denyslazarenko/denyslazarenko.github.io/projects.md

 <div class="col-12 col-sm-8">
     <h3>Full Stack Developer</h3>
     <p class="italic">April 2019 - August 2019</p>
+WISDOM - project which was launched in 2018 as a cooperation between Technical University of Munich and Publishing Group “Holtzbrinck” - a metadata platform for visualizing and analyzing data of scientific publication.
+Where out of unstructured information in single articles, structured facts are extracted.
+However, for this, domain experts are necessary to extract this information.
+While this ensures high quality, it is very cost intensive and time-consuming.
+It is not scalable.
+Therefore, manual extraction should be substituted by supervised automated supervision.
+Project WISDOM is an interactive machine learning system which automates this process.
     <p> Main responsibilities:
         <ul>
       <li>Participated in specification, design, implementation and support of ML end-to-end pipeline which